barslev/swiftdocs/readme.md

 The second parameter must point to your axios instance.
 You can have it configured the way you like (with necessary credentials and headers added in the form of interceptors)

 **Note:** Axios is not included by default.
 You'll have to include it in your project yourself.

+## Developing Custom Elements

+You can develop your own elements to be dragged on to the report.
+To do so, create a meta file that introduces your element's files to the registry.

+The file should look like this:

+	module.exports = {
+		// Any name you choose is fine, just make it unique
+		id: 'd-custom-element',
+		// Icon options are here: https://material.io/icons/
+		icon: 'text_fields',
+		// The name of this element
+		label: 'Text',

+		// The vue component that renders this item
+		renderer: require('./renderer.vue'),

+		// Optional menu Vue component.
+		// This will be displayed when your custom item is selected
+		menu: require('./menu.vue'),

+		defaultState: {
+			// Initial state of your element when added to the document
+			// Each instance of the element has its own isolated state.
+		},

+		defaultStyle: {
+			// This is optional
+			// You can pass a custom style for your element
+		}
+	}

+You can also use one meta file to register multiple elements at once.
+To do that, pass an array of these objects.

+Then register your element like so:

+	_swd.registry.use(require('./yourMetaFile.js'))